 Get Your Sh*t Together

 This brutally honest tea doesn’t mess around.
-The focus is green tea, which we know is backed by science to have a variety of different benefits.
+The focus is green tea, which we know is backed by science to have various benefits.
 Green tea delivers stimulating effects and the ability to boost metabolism.
-Ginger and lemon are added to this blend to help settle the stomach and eliminate the feeling of nausea.
+Ginger and lemon are added to this blend to help settle the stomach and eliminate nausea.

 This potty mouth also contains green tea with a hint of raspberry and orange peel.
 The citrus flavor and the green tea are meant to combine to boost metabolism and enhance brain function.